Gambling Addiction & Getting Help

 The Risks of Gambling Addiction

 Just because gambling does not involve a chemical substance, makes it no less dangerous than a drug or alcohol addiction.
+Individuals with gambling addiction may impulsively place bets without considering the consequences, further increasing their risk.

 If you have a gambling addiction, there are high risks involved: